Chapada Diamantina National Park: A Natural Paradise

 How to get to Chapada Diamantina?

-The main access is via Salvador, from where you can take a flight to Lençóis (1h) or go by car/bus (approximately 420 km to Lençóis, 6-7 hours).
+The main access is via Salvador, from where you can take a flight to Lençóis Airport (1 hour) or travel by car or bus from the bus station (approximately 420 km to Lençóis, taking 6–7 hours, mainly using highways BR 116 and BR 242).

 How many days are needed to explore Chapada Diamantina?

-Ideally, reserve 5 to 7 days to see the main attractions of Chapada Diamantina, allowing you to visit famous spots such as Pai Inácio Hill, Poço Azul, Fumaça Waterfall, and Pratinha without rushing.
+Ideally, you should set aside 5 to 7 days to explore the main attractions of Chapada Diamantina National Park, allowing time to visit the most famous spots such as Poço Azul, Ribeirão do Meio, Lapa Doce Cave, Fumaça Waterfall, Capivara River, and Preto River without rushing.

 What is the rainy season in Chapada Diamantina?